Skip to main content

 Find information on prescription submissions, as well as retrieving copies of your submitted prescriptions.

-A reminder of an important change regarding the delivery of prescription forms effective from May 2024.
-All submissions must be dispatched to our new scanning centre at the following address:
+All submissions must be dispatched to our scanning centre at the following address:

-As per our existing procedure, forms must be submitted by the fifth calendar day of each month.
+As per our existing procedure, forms must be submitted by the fifth calendar day of each month, or other agreed CPS courier collection dates.
 If these dates fall on a weekend or a public holiday, the deadline moves to the next working day.
 We cannot guarantee that late submissions will be processed within the same month’s batch of prescriptions, and this could cause a delay or non-fulfilment and reduction in your expected payment.
 Late submissions that cannot be processed will be carried over to the following month’s scanning and batch processing, along with new submissions.
 Therefore, we strongly encourage you to submit your prescriptions on time to avoid payment delays.
-All other instructions remain unchanged.

 1. Faint Ink